 Jagadeesh Rajenahally

-Prof. Jagadeesh Rajenahally is currently a Group Leader at the Leibniz Institute for Catalysis (LIKAT), Germany and at the Materials-Env Lab (MEL), Nanotechnology Center (CNT), Center for Energy and Environmental Technologies (CEET), VSB-Technical University of Ostrava, Czech Republic.
-He obtained PhD (2006) in Chemistry from Bangalore University, India.
-After having performed Postdoctoral Research (2006-2008) at the University of Florida, USA and worked as Assistant Professor (2009-2010) at VIT University, India he joined the Leibniz Institute for Catalysis (LIKAT), Germany in the year 2010, initially as a Scientist in the Department of Prof. Matthias Beller and then became Group Leader in the year 2016.
-Since the beginning of 2024, he is also associated with the Nanotechnology Center, CEET, VSB-Technical University of Ostrava, Czech Republic, where he leads and supervises the catalysis research team in the Materials-Env Lab.
+Prof. Jagadeesh Rajenahally is a Group Leader at the Leibniz Institute for Catalysis (LIKAT), Germany and in the Nanotechnology Center, CEET, VSB-Technical University of Ostrava (VSB-TUO), Czech Republic.
+Currently, he heads and leads two research groups: the Catalysis for Sustainable Syntheses Group at LIKAT, Germany and the Heterogeneous Catalysis Team in the Materials-Envi Lab (MEL), CNT, VSB-TUO in Czech Republic.
+He obtained PhD (2006) in Chemistry from Bangalore University, India and performed Habilitation at the University of Rostock, Germany.
+After working as a Postdoctoral Researcher (2006-2008) at the University of Florida, USA and as an Assistant Professor (2009-2010) at the VIT University, India he joined the Leibniz Institute for Catalysis (LIKAT), Germany in the year 2010, initially as a Scientist in the Department of Prof. Matthias Beller and then became Group Leader in the year 2016.
+Since the beginning of 2024, he has also been a Group Leader at the Nanotechnology Center, VSB-Technical University of Ostrava, Czech Republic.

-Important works of his group have been published in Science (3 research papers), Nature Publishing Journals (around 10 research papers) and Cell-Press Journals (3 research papers).
+Important works of Prof. Rajenahally’s groups are published 3 research papers in Science, around 15 research papers in Nature Publishing Journals, 4 research papers in Cell-Press Journals, several papers in Angewandte Chemie International Edition and in the Journal of the American Chemical Society.
 Interestingly, one work related to the development of iron-based nanocatalyst for an industrially relevant hydrogenation process is highlighted and featured on the ‘Cover of Science’.
-In addition, key works have also been highlighted in Science, Nature, Chemical & Engineering News (C&EN), Chemistry World and other international scientific portals/news.
+In addition, key works have been highlighted in Science, Nature, Chemical & Engineering News (C&EN), Chemistry World and other international scientific portals/news.

 Research Group website links @ Leibniz Institute for Catalysis (LIKAT), Germany